-If you're taking the red eye, be sure to bring an eye mask, ear plugs, a light blanket (they don't always give them out on flights anymore) and a sleep aid like ZzzQuil or melatonin.
-If you're flying during the day, pack your own headphones to watch in flight movies and think about bringing a refillable water bottle to cut back on one use plastic.
+If you're taking the red eye, be sure to bring an eye mask, ear plugs, a light blanket (they don't always give them out on flights anymore plus it's wasteful) and a sleep aid like ZzzQuil or melatonin.
+If you're flying during the day, pack your own headphones to watch in flight movies and bring a refillable water bottle to cut back on one use plastic.
 Podcasts or playlists on Spotify will keep you bumping on the road but make sure you have a few downloaded on reserve to get you through spotty or no cell service zones.

 5. Be Merry.